-A mala is a string of beads used for meditation, mindfulness, counting mantra, prayer, yoga & reflection.
+Mala Beads are a set of strung beads used for meditation, mindfulness, counting mantra, prayer, yoga & reflection.

-Buddhist malas are traditionally made of wood, bone or seeds but can be made of any material.
+Buddhist mala beads are traditionally made of wood, bone or seeds but can be made of any material.
 We use a selection of materials to make our malas including sandalwood, rosewood, bodhi beads, rudraksha and genuine gemstones.